KC Navarro: Major League Wrestling (2021–2022)

 Navarro signed with Major League Wrestling (MLW) in July 2021.

 Navarro would make his debut for MLW on July 10, 2021 at Battle Riot III competing in the Battle Riot match before ultimately being eliminated by Mads Krügger.

 He would make further appearances with MLW defeating both Ho Ho Lun and Warhorse.

-He would later embark in a feed with nZo in which he would lose the first match at MLW SuperFight but he would gain his revenge winning the rematch in under two minutes on April 1, 2022.
+He would later embark in a feud with nZo in which he would lose the first match at MLW SuperFight but he would gain his revenge winning the rematch in under two minutes on April 1, 2022.

 Navarro would then compete for the MLW World Middleweight Championship on May 13, 2022 losing to reigning champion Myron Reed in a three way bout that also featured Arez.

 Navarro would next compete at Battle Riot IV defeating Mini Abismo Negro.
 He would also later compete in the main event in Battle Riot Match where he would eventually be eliminated by Rickey Shane Page.